 The grant award under this program will vary, depending on the type of institution and the students' enrollment status (full-time or part-time) as follows:

 |University of Massachusetts||$625 per credit, maximum of $7,500 per academic year|

 |Private College/University||$625 per credit, maximum of $7,500 per academic year|

 |State University||$450 per credit, maximum of $6,000 per academic year|

 |Community College||$250 per credit, maximum of $4,000 per academic year|

 Paraprofessionals interested in applying for the grant must complete the following:

-The deadline to apply for the Paraprofessional Teachers Preparation Grant was June 1, 2016.
-Check back for a link to the 2017-2018 application and deadline information.
+The deadline to apply for the Paraprofessional Teachers Preparation Grant is June 1, 2017.